HoneyDrive/HoneyDrive/src/metrics/README.md

 into the textbox and click *OK*.

 ### General / Other IDEs
 Download Maven.
-In the `pom.xml` file, add the `json-simple` dependency by adding
+In the `pom.xml` file, add the `JSON.simple` dependency by adding
 ```
 <dependencies>
 	<dependency>